DoraLC/pxt-tcs3200-color-sensor/README.md

 * S2, S3 used in selection filter type.
 * OUT is frequency output pin.
 * VCC and GND for supply voltage and ground.
-* It takes serval seconds to calibrate the sensor.
-When calibrating the sesnor, "C" is shown in the display or you can use the serial monitor for more details and more convenient.
+* It takes some time to calibrate the sensor.
+When calibrating the sesnor, "C" is shown in the display or you can use the serial monitor for more details and more convenience.
 - check Footnotes for more details.

 ## Blocks

 ### Calibration
 To calibrate the color sensor.
+You can specify the calibration time for each color, the longer it takes to calibrate, the more accurate it will be (theoretically).

 Connect the sensor to a micro:bit.
 Set up the pins and place the sensor in white paper then start running the block.

 ## color
-To get the RGB value.
-It takes 1 second for each colors.
+To get the RGB value (0 - 255) for selected color.

 ## TODO (package)